aigoncharov/first-and-only-brain/src/site/notes/World/Graphs.md

 				D(i,z) = D(i-1, y) + w(y,z)
 return (D(n-1, ...))
 ```
+D(i, z) - length of the shortest path from s to z using at most i edges
+We run it (n-1) times (n - number of vertices) and iteratively enhance our shortest path estimate from the source vertex s to every other vertex using i edges.

 **Runtime**: O(nm)

 To find **negative weight cycles** run it to n instead of n-1 and see if for some z in D(n,z), D(n,z) != D(n-1, z).